 Easy, just go to the Sturt Sabres web site, click Domestic > Domestic Intent to Play.

 From there just fill in your details and pay a $19.78 once per year affiliation fee to register with Basketball South Australia and Basketball Australia.
-To complete the registration form, the affiliation fee and season fees would need to be paid in full.
+To complete the registration form, the affiliation fee and administrative fees would need to be paid in full.
 (For further clarification on fees see FAQ further below)

-The Sturt Domestic League is a low cost, local, entry level alternative to District basketball.
+The Sturt Sabres Domestic League is a low cost, local, entry level alternative to District basketball.
 You can start with the Domestic League at any stage of the season and there is more flexibility in terms of standard and commitment.

-The Sturt Domestic League runs all year round, and follows the school terms.
+The Sturt Sabres Domestic League runs all year round, and follows the school terms.
 Our Summer Season runs for Term 4 and Term 1, while our Winter Season runs for Terms 2 and 3.

 Players of any skill level and experience are welcome